 And that they received.

-The Darth Vader Legacy Lightsaber is the one I purchased.
+The Darth Vader Legacy Lightsaber is the one I purchased in the end.
+I meticulously went down the row to pick out the hilt I wanted, after all, it is my first legacy lightsaber, and settled on the Darth Vader legacy lightsaber.
 The hilt looks identical to his in Return of the Jedi.
 It has the wires that stick out at the top, the black grip, and a nice shine to the chrome that all make this piece so incredible.
 The accuracy of the hilt is spot on, and that holds up the price tag.

 The weight of the hilt is something else.
 To me, this is what really makes it come to life, it’s heavy, and it genuinely feels like it was constructed with space metals.
 It doesn’t hold a kyber crystal (so you don’t need to buy one), but it is the true weapon of choice for the Dark Lord of the Sith.
 The realistic feel of the hilt is what immediately made up my mind when debating on buying one.

-The only issue I had with the hilt are the stickers that come with it; they are really sticky and leave behind some glue.
-A towel with some warm water and little bit of dish soap will get it off no problem, but it is annoying to buy such an expensive piece and have to take these extra steps.
+The only issue I had with the hilt is the stickers that come with it; they are really sticky and leave behind some glue.
+A towel with some warm water and a little bit of dish soap will get it off with no problem, but it is annoying to buy such an expensive piece and have to take these extra steps.
+Now I know Darth Vader didn’t sit and scrape some gunk off his lightsaber, so the adhesive should be changed.

-The blade is a must-have.
+The blade is a must-have for the Darth Vader legacy lightsaber.
 Even if you only have intentions to keep the hilt displayed without a blade, it really is a fantastic addition.
-It is a bit costly, coming to around $59.99 for the longer blade and the short one being $49.99, but it is a fantastic addition that brings each hilt to life.
+It is a bit costly, coming to around $59.99 for the longer blade and the short one being $49.99, but it really brings each hilt to life.

 The sound effects of the ignited blade are incredible.
 The more you move the lightsaber around the more sounds it’ll make.
 When hitting the blade against the object, it will flash and give off a clashing sound.
 The extra price may not seem worth it at first, but the blade allows for the hilts to really come to life and make you feel like a Sith Lord.

 Another accessory piece that may be worth checking out is the belt clip.
-Now, this is a very fantastic addition.
-It allows fans to seamlessly include the lightsaber into their outfits to wear around the parks, for Halloween, or just simply because it looks and feels cool.
+Now, this is an exciting addition because it allows fans to seamlessly include the lightsaber into their outfits to wear around the parks, for Halloween, or just simply because it looks and feels cool.
+Clip Darth Vader’s legacy lightsaber right to your belt and rule the Galaxy.
+Or Disneyland.
+Or your home.
 Honestly, this isn’t as necessary as the blade, but the belt clip is a fun way to immerse yourself in the Star Wars Galaxy.

 What hilt would you pick out during your trip to Galaxy’s Edge?
 Which one do you think I should get next?
 Comment below or on the Facebook page!